JianWang2018/Python/neural_network/README.md

 The code is written by python instead of matlab, which is the default for this course.

 ### Programming Assignment 1: The perceptron learning algorithm
-Use iteration numbersequal to 5 as examples
+Use iteration numbers equal to 5 as examples

 Reuslt for dataset1: